wassimkha/backend-k8s-template/README.md

 ## Project Description

-this is a template framework for building a microservice project in kubernetes.
+this is a template for building a microservice project in kubernetes.
 This will allow to create multiple microservices communicating with each other, persistent data using mongodb, a functional react app using redux to communicate with the microservices, and a detailed plan to add microservices and deploy to digital ocean. <br>
 [Link to LucidChart architecture overview](https://lucid.app/documents/view/20c72f37-30c7-426e-bd57-86c2f697966d)